The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

-\begin{prop} Under the simplifying assumptions from the Introduction, if the cubic form corresponds to the case $k<-2$, and so there is a component of the positive index cone $P^\circ$ corresponding to the bounded component of the Hessian, then the \Kahler cone of $X$ is not contained in $P^\circ$.
+\begin{prop} Assuming that the rigid non-movable surface classes lie in the extended upper half-space, if the cubic form corresponds to the case $k<-2$, and so there is a component $P^\circ$ of the positive index cone corresponding to the bounded component of the Hessian, then the \Kahler cone of $X$ is not contained in $P^\circ$.

+\begin{proof} We suppose that the \Kahler cone is contained in $P^\circ$.
+Index considerations imply that the interior of the movable cone is then contained in $P^\circ$, and without loss of generality we may assume that $X$ is general in moduli.
+If there are no rigid non-movable surfaces on $X$, then any effective divisor must be movable, as each component then corresponds to a nef (and hence mobile) divisor on some minimal model --- see the first paragraph of Section 2 from \cite{WilBd}.
+Choosing any $D$ on the boundary of the movable cone, by the second proof of Theorem 0.1 in Section 4 of \cite{WilBd}, we deduce $\vol (D) \ge D^3 >0$, and hence $D$ is big; this remains true for all nearby rational points $D'$, including those not in the movable cone, therefore yielding a contradiction.

+If there is precisely one rigid non-movable surface $E$ on $X$, we choose any $D$ on the boundary of the movable cone which is not visible from $E$; then the above argument shows that $\vol (D')>0$ for all nearby rational points, including $D' = D - \epsilon E$ with $0<\epsilon \ll1$ not in the movable cone.
+Since $D'$ is big, we have that $D' - \lambda E$ is movable for some $\lambda > 0$, and this is a contradiction, since $D'$ is a convex combination of $D' -\lambda E$ and $D$.
+We comment in passing that this argument does not use the assumption that $E$ lies in the upper half-space.